qtli/EventPlanforTextGen/README.md

 This is the repository of the paper, [Event Transition Planning for Open-ended Text Generation](xxx), by [Qintong Li](https://yuchenlin.xyz/), Piji Li, Wei Bi, Zhaochun Ren, Yuxuan Lai, and Lingpeng Kong, in ACL 2022 Findings.

-:mask:
+Make an apology :mask:

-Make an apology: the original and complete code was stored on a server, which was recycled long long ago...
+The original and complete code was stored on a server, which was recycled long long ago...
 Succumb to Procrastination...
 Therefore the following code is reconstruct based on my local records.
 Sorry again for the late upload.